-The RIDR form enables professionals to report the effects of NPS that they encounter with patients.
-It is intended to be used by professionals who work in emergency departments, general practice, drug treatment services, sexual health services, mental health services and any other services where staff are coming into contact with people who have developed acute or chronic problems with NPS.
+The reporting system is intended to be used by health professionals who work in emergency departments, general practice, alcohol and drug treatment, prisons, homelessness/housing/hostels, sexual health, mental health and other settings where staff come into contact with people presenting with acute or chronic problems with NPS and other drugs.

-As well as RIDR, PHE has set up a NPS clinical network to analyse data coming from RIDR and other existing drugs intelligence systems; to identify harms, patterns and agree appropriate clinical responses.
-The network brings together clinicians, other front-line experts and policy makers from across government.
+To improve the intelligence we receive and share about emerging drug health harms, PHE has also set up a multi-disciplinary clinical network that analyses data coming from RIDR and other drugs intelligence systems; and to identify harms, patterns and agree appropriate clinical responses.
+The network brings together clinicians, other frontline experts and policymakers from across government.